kamal-manchanda/krikey-data-challenge/Part 2/README.md

 1. Showing more relevant/personalized content to users:<br />
 	i. based on user item interaction/collaborative filtering<br />
 	ii. based on user's preferences like length of the video, feed type etc<br />

+Limitations:<br />
+1. Since the metric we are trying to improve here is avg video completion, we should make sure other metric like avg video length are not taking a hit, and it is important that total watch time should go up.

 #### 2. Total number of videos watched could be either from For you/recent page or from Explore Page.
 For explore page:
 ```